The FAST Galactic Plane Pulsar Snapshot Survey -- V. PSR J1901+0658 in a double neutron star system: FAST observations and results

-In the FAST GPPS survey observations, the ``snapshot mode''\footnote{FAST can make observations in different modes with the 19-beam L-band receivers: the ``snapshot mode'' covers a sky area by four pointings of the 19 beams via three beam switches, and these beams are aligned with the Galactic plane; the ``tracking mode'' continuously tracks a position by the central beam (i.e. M01) for some time, with an option for possible data recording for all 19 beams which are aligned with the equator; the ``swiftCalibration mode'' leads the telescope first to point at a position 10 arcmin away from the target with the on-off calibration signals, and then tracks the target; the ``trackingWithAngle mode'' first rotates the 19-beam receiver by a given angle from the equator, and then tracks the target by the central beam, with an option for possible data recording for all 19 beams.
-See the FAST web page \url{https://fast.bao.ac.cn/cms/article/24/} for details.} was designed to cover a sky area by using 4 nearby pointings \citep{2021RAA....21..107H}, with each pointing lasting for 5 minutes.
-In the snapshot observation of G40.17+1.19\_20200420, PSR J1901+0658 was first detected by the beam M10 in two different pointings, P1M10 and P4M10.
+In the FAST GPPS Survey observations, the ``snapshot mode''\footnote{FAST can make observations in different modes with the 19-beam L-band receivers: the ``snapshot mode'' covers a sky area by four pointings of the 19 beams via three beam switches, and these beams are aligned with the Galactic plane; the ``tracking mode'' continuously tracks a position by the central beam (i.e. M01) for some time, with an option for possible data recording for all 19 beams which are aligned with the equator; the ``SwiftCalibration mode'' leads the telescope first to point at a position 10 arcmin away from the target with the on-off calibration signals, and then tracks the target; the ``TrackingWithAngle mode'' first rotates the 19-beam receiver by a given angle from the equator, and then tracks the target by the central beam, with an option for possible data recording for all 19 beams.
+See the FAST web page \url{https://fast.bao.ac.cn/cms/article/24/} for details.} was designed to cover a sky area by using four nearby pointings \citep{2021RAA....21..107H}, with each pointing lasting for 5 min.
+In the snapshot observation of G40.17+1.19\_20200420, PSR J1901+0658 was detected by the beam M10 in two different pointings, P1M10 and P4M10.
 We also got it from the beam P3M15 in both G40.52+0.93\_20190321 and G40.52+0.93\_20211012.
-During the follow-up timing observations, PSR J1901+0658 was tracked for 5 or 15 minutes each session, utilizing the FAST ``tracking mode'' or ``SwiftCalibration mode''.
+During the follow-up timing observations, PSR J1901+0658 was tracked for 5 or 15 min each session, utilizing the FAST ``Tracking mode'' or ``SwiftCalibration mode''.
 Recently, this pulsar has been detected by the beam M11 from two ``TrackingWithAngle mode'' observations, J1901+0708R-11\_20240213 and J1901+0708R-11\_20240317.
-All these data collected from the FAST GPPS survey and follow-up observations are used together in this paper to obtain timing solutions.
+All these data collected from the FAST GPPS Survey and follow-up observations are used together in this paper to obtain the timing solutions.

 With the 19-beam receiver, the FAST has a system temperature of around 22 K. In many observations, we use the periodic calibration noise signals to calibrate the system and polarization.
-These signals were injected for 2 minutes (for the 15-minute tracking sessions and the snapshot observations) or 40 s (for the 5-minute and 8-minute observation sessions) at the beginning or the end of each observation session.
+These signals were injected for 2 min (for the 15-min tracking sessions and the snapshot observations) or 40 s (for the 5- and 8-min observation sessions) at the beginning or the end of each observation session.